galenjdove/devops-interview-questions/README.md

 #### Cloud Questions

 * What is your experience with any Cloud platform?
 (AWS/Openstack/Azure)
-* Have you used a cloud environment in a production environment?
+* Have you used a cloud environment in production?
 * What is a logging strategy for servers or containers with ephemeral storage?
 * Where should you look when trying to reduce cloud costs without reducing capacity?